PRodriguez19/Intro-to-shell/lessons/01_week1_part2_mmg232.md

 $ ls Mov10_oe_<tab>
 ```

-**Nothing happens!!**
+**Notice that nothing happens!!**

-The reason is that there are multiple files in the `raw_fastq` directory that start with `Mov10_oe_`.
+The reason is there are multiple files in the `raw_fastq` directory that start with `Mov10_oe_`.
 As a result, shell does not know which one to fill in.
 When you hit `tab` a second time again, the shell will then list all the possible choices.

 ```bash
 $ ls Mov10_oe_<tab><tab>